Relativity and decoherence of spacetime superpositions: Appendix

-The field operators in Eq.\ (\ref{eq61}) are pulled back to the worldline of the qubit as parametrised by the coordinates $x_i$, $x_j'$, which in the case $i \neq j$, describe the different spacetime metrics in superposition, $| g_i \rangle$, $| g_j \rangle$.
+where $| \phi \rangle \equiv | \phi_\mrm{F} \rangle$ is the state of the field.
+The field operators in Eq.\ (\ref{eq61}) are pulled back to the worldline of the qubit as parametrised by the coordinates $x_i$, $x_j'$, which in the case $i \neq j$, describe the different spacetime metrics in superposition, $| g(x) \rangle$, $| g(y) \rangle$.
+This calculation straightforwardly generalises to additional detectors, giving a visibility of the form Eq.\ (\ref{eq29maintext}). \\